mooreryan/color_tree/README.md

 Unlike the `pattern_file`, `old_name` is treating as a string and not a regex, i.e., exact string matching is used.

+You shouldn't use any symbols that are not compatible with newick/nexus in your new names. `color_tree` will take care of this for you, however, by converting any non-alphanumeric or non-underscore character into an underscore.

 ### Example ###

     1a	Silly apple phage